kora-projects/kora-docs/mkdocs/blog/en/kora-easier-to-learn.md

 A newcomer sees not only the current model, but traces of previous generations.

-## Historical Knowledge Becomes Part of the Learning Curve
+## Historical Knowledge Becomes Part of the Learning Curve { #historical-knowledge-becomes }

 A developer learning a long-lived framework may encounter: